 I mentioned in my back to school post a couple of weeks ago that I am taking an ethics class this semester.
 This class is one of the required classes for my behavior analysis master’s program.
 The class has been pretty interesting so far and each class has been filled with plenty of good discussions and debate.

 Recently we read a book chapter by Rushworth Kidder called “The Ethics of Right versus Right.”
-(If you’re interested, the full chapter is actually available for free from the Institute for Global Ethics, although you do have to sign up to get access to it.)
+(If you’re interested, the full chapter is actually available for free.)

 Tough choices and ethical dilemmas are often very hard to make.
 What makes these decisions hard, according to Kidder, is that they are often choices of “right” vs. “right.”
 Both possibilities have value and merit, yet one must be picked over the other.
 (Now, this doesn’t mean that there aren’t still right vs. wrong choices.
 These just aren’t ethical decisions.)